gwpy/gwsumm/docs/index.rst

    import gwsumm

 There are numerous submodules used for signal processing, data plotting, and HTML generation.
-Further detail may be found in the links below.
+Further detail may be found in the links below:

 .. toctree::
    :maxdepth: 1